 Now, all you have to do is follow up with something like,

 Letting them choose the topic is empowering to your client as they will be fully involved in the direction and progress of their coaching session.

 If your client is uncertain about what they want to talk about, then you can go ahead and choose a topic for the session.

 A great coaching technique to use with new clients who are not sure what they want to work on is The Wheel of Life.
 It's a great activity to build rapport and bring awareness into the client's life.
 They will be able to assess their level of satisfaction in each area of their life and identify which areas they want to focus on and how can you, the coach, support their journey.

 If you're coaching a returning client, you could choose something based on your past work with them or if it's the first session with the client, you could pick a topic based on your observations and thoughts from the Lead Up.

-The Breakthrough segment in your coaching session is about guiding your clients to explore a new way of thinking and being.
+The Breakthrough segment in your coaching session structure is about guiding your clients to explore a new way of thinking and being.

 It's about breaking away from behavior and thought patterns that don't serve them and helping them work with new perspectives, beliefs and ideas that will help them achieve their goals.

 Asking powerful questions is possibly the most important skill a coach can have.
 Transformational coaching sessions often happen because the coach asked just one powerful question so make it your goal to master the art of asking powerful questions.